meebenitez/meebenitez.github.io/_posts/2017-12-22-i_didnt_mean_to_kill_a_puppy_with_my_rails_app.markdown

 Well.... sorry.
 I was already knee-deep in.
 What could I do?

 I didn't choose to build "Simple Tidy" (a chore tracking app) to kill puppies, and I apologize if the market is oversaturated.
 But you see, ever since I started this program at Flatiron the state of my apartment has been an absolute nightmare.
 In my desperation, I remembered this housekeeping tip that my son's old home daycare teacher once told me about...
-"Make a list with Daily, Weekly, Chores.
-Complete all the daily chores, and then do 1-2 Weekly chores a day, and at least 1 Monthly chore a week.
+"Make a list with daily, weekly, and monthly chores.
+Complete all the daily chores, and then do 1-2 weekly chores a day, and at least 1 monthly chore a week.
 Simple as that."

 And let me tell you, this woman ran a home daycare with 8 kids by herself on a 5 acre farm with 4 children of her own and her house was IMMACULATE.
 Every day it looked like it could be featured in "Better Homes and Gardens."